• Home

 DIY Grinch Dust with Printable Gift Tag

 This Grinch Dust Recipe is sure to keep the lack of holiday spirit at bay!
-Even though his heart grew at the end of the story we don’t want to take any chances, do we?
+Even though his heart grew at the end of the story, we don’t want to take any chances, do we?

-Poem for the Gift Tag on Grinch Dust
+Grinch Poem for the Gift Tag on Grinch Dust

 We have included a pdf that has 10 gift tags per page.
-Each gift tag has this poem on it.
+Each gift tag has this Grinch poem on it.

 Don’t let the Grinch Steal Christmas.